udinmoInc/WindEffects/CONTRIBUTING.md

 # Contributing to WindEffects Engine

-Thank you for your interest in contributing to WindEffects Engine!
-This document provides guidelines and instructions for contributing to the project.
+Thank you for your interest in contributing to WindEffects Engine.

 ## Table of Contents